-Yousif Shamoo, Ph.D., has served as the Vice Provost for Research at Rice University since 2014, overseeing strategic planning for the university research enterprise including engagement with industry through research and technology transfer.
+Yousif Shamoo, Ph.D. served as the Vice Provost for Research at Rice University from 2014-2022, overseeing strategic planning for the university research enterprise.
+As VPR he oversaw a more than 50% growth in sponsored research by expanding the scope and success of scholarship across campus through new programming, improved infrastructure and policies.
+From 2020-2022, Dr. Shamoo was the principle scientific architect for the university COVID-19 public health strategy, a strategy that was among the most successful in the nation.
 He was appointed Professor of BioSciences in 2012, and first joined the Rice University faculty in 1998.
 He served as Rice’s Director of the Institute of BioSciences and Bioengineering from 2008-2014, leading the coordination of interdisciplinary research among Rice faculty.
 He received his Ph.D. degree in Molecular Biophysics and Biochemistry from Yale University in 1988.

 Dr. Shamoo currently receives research support from the National Institutes of Health and the Department of Defense.
 He currently serves as a member of the National Institutes of Health Genetic Variation and Evolution Study Section, and also reviews for the National Science Foundation and Department of Defense.
 He is the recipient of the American Society for Microbiology Distinguished Lecturer award from 2011-2013 and Rice’s top teaching award, the George R. Brown Award for Excellence in Teaching in 2015.
 He also received the George R. Brown Award for Superior Teaching four times since 2009.
 In 2020, he was named as Ralph and Dorothy Looney Professor.